Housing's got you covered.

-The Office of Residential Education distributes fliers to residential staff members for posting inside campus residence halls.
-Posting is limited to Carnegie Mellon University recognized student organizations only.
-We will not distribute materials from external solicitors or neighborhood businesses.
+The Office of Residential Education distributes posters to residential staff members for posting in campus residence halls.
+Posting is limited to Carnegie Mellon University recognized student organizations and University departments/programs only.
+We do not distribute materials from external sources or businesses.

 The following information must be provided on the poster: date, time, place, sponsored by, funded by (if funded), and contact information either a phone number or Carnegie Mellon University e-mail address (in the form of @andrew.cmu.edu).
 A Carnegie Mellon email address is non-negotiable and must be provided.
 You must also indicate if you have reserved appropriate space for your event.
 Failure to include this information will result in your request for distribution to be declined until the poster is updated.